FlamperDM/AbstractGame/README.md

 ## Description

 This is a demo game developed for iOS and Android in Unity3D version 2018.2.15f1.
-The purpose of this example code is to learn how to make a 2D game in Unity.
+The purpose of this example project is to learn how to create a 2D game in Unity.

 ## Instructions